Sakura Kasugano: Video games

 Sakura is playable in the Street Fighter EX series' fighting games Street Fighter EX Plus α and Street Fighter EX3.
 She would also appear as the only non-Street Fighter II character in the proposed but never realized game Street Fighter IV: Flashback.
 She is featured in the spin-off games Street Fighter: Puzzle Spirits and Street Fighter Battle Combination.
+Sakura makes a guest appearance in the fighting game Rival Schools: United by Fate, where she is involved in the adventure between her Tamagawa Minami High School and various other schools in Aoharu City.
+After helping her childhood friend Hinata and the others out from within the ordeal, she realizes how much it means to her to protect something she cares about.
+Sakura was included as "insurance" due to worries of bad sales.